-If you are referring to the chimney and “smokestack”, The main difference is that a chimney is in a residential setting and has a flue on top.
-Smokestack in terminology for industrial uses, such as steam locomotives have smokestacks where the smoke and steam from the engine, aka the exhaust, escapes the smokebox of the engine.
+If you refer to the chimney and “smokestack,” The main difference is that a chimney is in a residential setting and has a flue on top.
+Smokestack in terminology for industrial uses, such as steam locomotives, has smokestacks where the smoke and steam from the engine, aka the exhaust, escapes the engine’s smokebox.

 Do taller chimneys draw better?

-Taller is better to accumulate greater pressure variance due to the column of warm air created inside the flue.
-For every cubic foot of lighter than a cubic foot of cool ambient air, a twenty-foot tall chimney will draw double what a 10-foot-tall chimney will.
-Building codes may vary from city to city, but the basic requirements are for a chimney to be 3-feet above the roofline and 2-feet higher than other parts of the roof that is within 10-feet of the chimney.
+Taller is better to accumulate more significant pressure variance due to the warm air column created inside the flue.
+For every cubic foot of lighter than a cubic foot of cold ambient air, a twenty-foot tall chimney will draw double what a 10-foot-tall chimney will.
+Building codes may vary by city, but the basic requirements require 3-feet above the roofline and 2-feet higher than other parts of the roof within the 10-feet of the chimney.

 Why are chimneys crooked?

 There can be a variety of reasons why chimneys lean, with most causes being weather-related.
-For instance, if the mortar isn’t sealed properly upon construction, the weather can erode the mortar.
-High winds can catch a tall chimney and if strong enough, cause it to bend/lean, and if a radio or television antenna is attached to the chimney, a high wind will bend the antenna, putting stress on the chimney.
+For instance, lazily sealed mortars can erode during inclement weather.
+High winds can catch a tall chimney and, if strong enough, cause it to bend/lean, and if a radio or television antenna is attached to the chimney, a high wind will turn the antenna, putting stress on the vent.

-Another cause is the sulfurous chemicals that come from the coal or fuel oil while using the fireplace will attack and weaken the mortar as well as the flue.
+Another cause is the sulfurous chemicals that come from the coal or fuel oil while using the fireplace will attack and weaken the mortar and the flue.
 The flue can be preserved by having a ceramic flue liner installed.
-Whether or not a crooked chimney requires chimney repair is totally up to the homeowner and whether it is causing problems, like leaking cold air and/or rain.
+Whether or not a crooked chimney requires chimney repair is totally up to the homeowner and causing problems, like leaking cold air or rain.

-Some say that in homes older than 60 years, the chimneys are crooked by accidental design.
-Consider that most of the house was built by hand without the use of power tools and computerized equipment.
-Thus, as they built the chimney, it would get a bit crooked at the roofline.
-For a multi-storied house, on each floor, the chimney would get a bit crooked as well.
+Some say that chimneys are crooked in homes older than 60 years due to accidental design.
+Consider that most of the house was built by hand without using power tools and computerized equipment.
+Thus, as they made the chimney, it would get a bit crooked at the roofline.
+For a multi-storied house, on each floor, the chimney would get a bit skewed as well.

 Why do old chimneys lean?

-One theory to this question is the colder North wind keeps the north side marginally colder for a longer period than the Southside.
-The other theory, more engineering thought process, is that masonry chimneys lean because of their weight, which can be many tons, in a concentrated small area.
-This stresses the importance of a chimney being built on a footing of concrete.
+One theory to this question is the colder North wind keeps the north side marginally colder for a more extended period than the Southside.
+The other idea, more engineering thought process, is that masonry chimneys lean because of their weight, which can be many tons in a concentrated small area.
+Either concept stresses the importance of a well-built chimney with a sturdy footing of concrete.

-Other reasons that can make a chimney lean other than the footing is shallow or undersized, is the footing has deteriorated or is non-existent.
+Other reasons that can make a chimney lean other than the footing is shallow or undersized is the foundation has deteriorated or is non-existent.
 Poor soil conditions can cause a chimney to lean.